Bluehost vs. Wix – Taking a Look at How the Two Services Compare in 2020

 Bluehost is famous for offering nearly unmatched scalability.
 The company has a low entry point and you can easily transition to VPS or a dedicated server once shared hosting is no longer enough.
 Wix scales pretty well too but it definitely can’t hold a candle to Bluehost in this department.

 Wix Pricing vs. Bluehost Pricing

-Price is one of the main things you’ll want to consider before you sign up with a hosting provider.
+The price is one of the main things you’ll want to consider before you sign up with a hosting provider.
 Going with the absolute cheapest plan is not always a great idea unless you’re just starting out, however, you definitely don’t want to spend a whole lot of money right off the bat either.
 It’s important to take into account the resources and features you’re going to need in order to figure out what sort of package you should go for.